 What happens when my insurance company goes out of business?

 In most cases, a guaranty association will continue coverage as long as premiums are paid or cash value exists.
-It may do this directly, or, most often, it may transfer the policy to another insurance company.
-In any case, policyholders should continue making premium payments to keep their coverage in force.
+It may do this directly, or, most often, it may transfer the policy, subscriber contract, or certificate to another insurance company.
+In any case, the appropriate party should continue making premium payments to keep their coverage in force.

 How is policy coverage determined?

 Coverage is determined by Connecticut law and policy language at the time the guaranty association is activated to provide protection (when the member insurer is found to be insolvent and ordered liquidated by a court).
 In light of potential changes in the law and the dramatic variations in policy language, the association cannot make statements regarding coverage of a specific policy unless it is a policy with a company for which the association has been activated to provide protection.

 What is the Connecticut Life and Health Insurance Guaranty Association?

 The Connecticut Life and Health Insurance Guaranty Association was created by the Connecticut legislature in 1972 to protect state residents who are policyholders and beneficiaries or contract and certificate holders of an insolvent insurance company, up to specified limits.
 All insurance companies (with limited exceptions) licensed to write life and health insurance or annuities in Connecticut are required, as a condition of doing business in the state, to be members of the guaranty association; and, effective July 1, 2018, healthcare centers authorized to issue any kind of insurance in Connecticut or to conduct any healthcare center business.
 If a member company becomes insolvent, money to continue coverage and pay claims is obtained through assessments of the guaranty association's other member insurance companies writing the same line or lines of insurance as the insolvent company.
 All 50 states, the District of Columbia, and Puerto Rico have life and health insurance guaranty associations.